valhuber/LogicBank/README.md

 The `add_order` example illustrates how
 __Watch / React / Chain__ operates to
-check the Credit Limit:
+check the Credit Limit as each OrderDetail is inserted:

-1. The `OrderDetail.UnitPrice` is referenced from the Product, so it is copied
+1. The `OrderDetail.UnitPrice` (copy, line 43) references Product, so inserts cause it to be copied

-1. OrderDetails are referenced by the Orders' `AmountTotal` sum rule, so `AmountTotal` is adjusted
+2.  `Amount` (formula, line 42) watches `UnitPrice`, so its new value recomputes `Amount`

-    * Multi-table logic is **scalable** - this rule executes as a 1-row *adjustment* update, not an expensive `select sum`
+3.  `AmountTotal` (sum, line 40) watches `Amount`, so `AmountTotal` is adjusted (more on adjustment, below)

-1. The `AmountTotal` is referenced by the Customers' `Balance`, so it is adjusted
+4.  `Balance` (sum, line 37) watches `AmountTotal`, so it is adjusted

-1. And the Credit Limit constraint is checked (exceptions are raised if constraints are violated, and the transaction is rolled back)
+5. And the Credit Limit constraint (line 34) is checked (exceptions are raised if constraints are violated, and the transaction is rolled back)

 All of the dependency management to see which attribute have changed, logic ordering, the SQL commands to read and adjust rows, and the chaining are fully automated by the engine, based solely on the rules above.